-The Clean Air assessment/GC review and emission inventory is provided in Appendix D. The GC review and emission inventory includes a list of equipment necessary for construction and an estimate of for NOx, VOC, and PM{2.5} emissions from the equipment based on the number of engines, engine size (hp), and duration of operation, load factor (LF) (i.e., average percentage of rated horsepower during use).
+The Clean Air Act assessment/GC review and emission inventory is provided in Appendix D. The GC review and emission inventory includes a list of equipment necessary for construction and an estimate of for NOx, VOC, and PM{2.5} emissions from the equipment based on the number of engines, engine size (hp), and duration of operation, load factor (LF) (i.e., average percentage of rated horsepower during use).
 Appendix D provides the emission factors and emission estimates for NOx, VOC, and PM{2.5} for each individual equipment/engine category and the combined total.

-The total estimated emissions that would result from the proposed action is 1.3 tons of NOx,

-0.1 ton of VOC, and 0.05 ton of PM{2.5} (Appendix D).
+The total estimated emissions that would result from the proposed action is 5.4 tons of NOx, 0.5 ton of VOC, and 0.23 ton of PM{2.5} (Appendix D).
 Construction of the project will be completed in approximately 8 months.
-These emissions are well below the General Conformity trigger levels of 100 tons of NOx and PM{2.5}; and 50 tons of VOC per year.
+These emissions are well below the General Conformity trigger levels of 100 tons of NOx and PM{2.5} and 50 tons of VOC per year.

-General Conformity under the Clean Air Act, Section 176 has been evaluated for the proposed action according to the requirements of 40 CFR 93, Subpart B. The requirements of this rule are not applicable to this project because the total direct and indirect emissions from the project are below the conformity threshold values established at 40 CFR 93.153 (b) for ozone (NOx and VOC) in a Marginal Nonattainment Area (100 tons and 50 tons of each pollutant per year); therefore a Record of Non Applicability (RONA) can be found in Section 11.0.
+The direct and indirect emissions associated with the project were evaluated according to the requirements of 40 CFR Part 93, Subpart B. A conformity determination is not required because the total direct and indirect emissions from the project are below the conformity threshold values established at 40 CFR 93.153 (b) for ozone (NOx and VOC) in a Marginal Nonattainment Area (100 tons and 50 tons of each pollutant per year) and PM{2.5} in a maintenance area (100 tons).
+A Record of Non Applicability (RONA) can be found in Section 11.0.
 The project is not considered regionally significant under 40 CFR 93.153 (i).